-California has deemed certain populations NOT eligible for these forgiveness programs, including individuals who had a ticket due before January 1st, 2013, and they either did nothing about it or did make payments but none after September 30th, 2015.
+California has deemed certain populations , including individuals who had a ticket due before January 1st, 2013, and they either did nothing about it or did make payments but none after September 30th, 2015.

 The tickets that you need to be forgiven must also meet the following criteria as traffic tickets:

 - tickets cannot be for the following: